zeroasiccorp/zaui/static/files/guide/markdown.md

 ---
-title: Zaui Markdown
+title: Markdown
 ---

 # Markdown

-This library uses [Markdoc](https://markdoc.dev/docs/syntax) which supports the [Commonmark](https://commonmark.org/) Markdown specification.
+Zaui uses [Markdoc](https://markdoc.dev/docs/syntax) which supports the [Commonmark](https://commonmark.org/) markdown specification.

-Images can stored together with the markdown, and referenced using relative links.

 See below for an example of rendered content.
 The source for this page can be viewed on [GitHub](https://github.com/zeroasiccorp/zaui/blob/main/static/files/guide/markdown.md?plain=1).